DanielCHood/Covid-Country-Analysis/README.md

 $dayStats->getTotalDeathsPerMillion(); // returns the number of deaths per million residents
 $dayStats->getTotalTestsPerThousand(); // returns the number of tests done per thousand residents
 ```

+## Additional code examples

+Additional code samples can be found in the projects root directory